KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 - a bit of intuition why it makes sense https://blog.ml6.eu/transformers-for-tabular-data-hot-or-not-e3000df3ed46
 - https://towardsdatascience.com/transformers-explained-visually-not-just-how-but-why-they-work-so-well-d840bd61a9d3
 - Explain how neural networks can be adjusted to perform binary classification.
-- use feed-forward networks to discuss central concepts like loss function, back propagation etc.
 - Discuss why plain vanilla feed-forward networks are not suitable for tabular data.
 Why do the perform poorly?
 - How does the chosen layer and loss function to problem framing
 - How are neural networks optimized?